Summary: This section contains 4 different reproductions of the dance of death painting in St. Mary's Church in Lübeck.

 Wilhelm Castelli (1901-1984) took very detailed photographs of the painting between the two world wars (just try and click on the two pictures of the empress).

-Click the picture above to go to the section with the entire dance of text - including text and translations
+Click the picture above to go to the section with the entire dance of text - including the old text from 1463.

 Let us not forget that to this very day there's still a 7.5 meter fragment